Yana people: Ishi

 The last known survivor of the Yahi was named Ishi by American anthropologists.
 Ishi had spent most of his life hiding with his tribe members in the Sierra wilderness, emerging at the age of about 49, after the deaths of his mother and remaining relatives.
 He was the only Yahi known to Americans.
 Ishi emerged from the mountains near Oroville, California, on August 29, 1911, having lived his entire life outside of the settler-colonial culture.

-Ishi would teach Saxton T. Pope archery as referenced in Pope's book on archery by the last Yana Indian.
+Ishi would teach Saxton T. Pope archery as referenced in Pope's book on archery by the last Yahi Indian.
 He died in 1916.

+In 1999, the Yana people, who were considered Ishi's closest relatives, received Ishi's brain, which had been kept at the Smithsonian, after the Museum was contacted by the Redding Rancheria and Pit River Tribe.

+Culture

+The Yana tribe relied primarily on acorns collected in the autumn from the black oak tree as their main food source.